paganpasta/convmixer-cifar/README.md

 ### Note

-This repo is set-up to produce results on the CIFAR dataset with some standard `augmentations` and `transforms` used for `CIFARs`
+This repo is set-up to produce results on the CIFAR dataset with some standard `optimizer`, `schedulers` and `transforms` used for `CIFARs`

 I'll be adding results soon.